railslove/snuffles/README.md

 - **`path`**: the path you want that specific request to go to
 - **`options`** (_optional_): An Object containing a set of options you want to merge with the base options on this specific request.
 Options passed to the wrapper functions are deep-merged, but will override identical keys.

-### Options

-Snuffles accepts all options that fetch accepts as its `init` parameter ([docs](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch)).
-In fact, snuffles does not validate the options that are passed at all.

 ### Using querystrings